M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Ethical Consideration

 \section{Ethical Consideration}

 This work presents a dataset based on academic speeches with manual annotation in terms of slides and speech.
 The presentations and talks included in the dataset, are open accessed on the YouTube website.
-All videos in our dataset are made publicly available by the original creators under the standard YouTube License.
+The copyright remains with the original owners of the videos.
 Our dataset is provided under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-In terms of the manual annotation, the OCR data is annotated by the team's researchers, and the speech data annotation, including manual filling, manual combining and TTS scoring is done by the annotators on the Amazon Mechanical Turk.
+The annual annotation is done by the team's researchers and workers on the Amazon Mechanical Turk.
 All annotators received clear annotation rules before the annotation and fair payments upon completion.
 No personal information is requested from any of the annotators.